 Tamiya’s He 219 A -7 UFU kit was released more than 20 years ago.
-It has a reputation for being pretty good, and that’s why no other company has released a model of the same scale, probably.
-Does it mean that the quality is so high that it is not necessary to do?
+It has a reputation for being pretty good, and that’s why no other company has probably released a model of the same scale.
+Does it mean the quality is so high that it is unnecessary to do?

 I’m assembling a cockpit.
-There are 2 seats, and the layout is back-to-back.
-The seat in the back seems to have a role to operate some amazing machine.
-There were crew on the submarine patrol aircraft of the Japan Maritime Self-Defense Force, and they operated many complicated machines except for pilots.
+There are two seats, and the layout is back-to-back.
+The seat in the back seems to have a role in operating some amazing machines.
+There was a crew on the Japan Maritime Self-Defense Force submarine patrol aircraft, and they operated many complicated machines except for pilots.

-Includes 2 pilot figures.
+Includes two pilot figures.
+Does a propeller plane fly at a high altitude?
 Maybe it’s because of the last days of World War II, something like an oxygen mask tube is molded.
-Does a propeller plane fly at a high altitude?
 They are in the same mold.
 I will not use it in this work.
-It’s a good idea to keep it, I might suddenly want to get a pilot on board while building an overseas kit.
+It’s a good idea to keep it.
+I might want a pilot on board while building an overseas kit.

-It’s called a flash hider, and it seems that all mufflers are covered with round tubes to hide the light from the exhaust during the flight.
+It’s called a flash hider, and all mufflers are covered with round tubes to hide the light from the exhaust during the flight.
 In this case, I don’t have to be too concerned about the mold of the exhaust hole.

 That’s amazing.
-The parts of the cockpit are made of metal and heavy, so the balance is tilted to the nose side.
+The cockpit parts are metal and heavy, so the balance is tilted to the nose side.
 That’s a good idea.
 At that time, was Tamiya leaning toward the die-cast chassis with 1/48 tanks?
-I’m not really interested in 1/48 AFV, but it’s good that it’s heavy.
+I’m not interested in 1/48 AFV, but it’s good that it’s heavy.